pwang14/fighting/README.md

 # Fighting game

 This is a 2-D fighting game (like Street Fighter) made with Visual Basic.
-Animations made in Adobe Flash.
+Animations made by me in Adobe Flash.